Our in-house calculator has already proven the numbers don't lie, and sees a different team entirely securing the Slam...

 Ireland to prevail in Grand Slam decider

-On the back of 14 consecutive wins stretching back to October 2015, England are the favourites for the title and to claim another Grand Slam.
+On the back of 14 consecutive wins stretching back to October 2015, England are the to claim another Grand Slam.

 No team, however, has ever won back-to-back Slams and, having been hit hard by injury in the lead-up to the tournament, Eddie Jones’ side will do well to change that statistic this year.